2010 Asia Policy Assembly

 Asia's Global Influence: How Is It Exercised?
 What Does It Mean?

 The theme of the 2010 Asia Policy Assembly—Asia’s Global Influence: How Is It Exercised?
-What Does It Mean?—aligns with the 2010-2011 NARP Research Agenda.
-The event report as well as audio from the 2010 Assembly keynote addresses, plenary sessions, and roundtable discussions is available below.
+What Does It Mean?—aligned with the 2010–11 NARP Research Agenda.

 Policy Challenges and Opportunities for the United States in Asia